 See more work by Richard Homa at www.homastudio.com.

 I drew a lot as a kid.
 I played baseball, football and powerlifted at Parkland in the mid 80’s where I was introduced to charcoal drawing and oil painting in an elective art class with John Antonik.
 In college, I played linebacker at Moravian for 4 years.
 I initially intended to be a math teacher and coach, but my advisor Rudy Ackerman, encouraged me to take some art classes, which led me to fine art and then design.
 I was a rare “art/jock” at Moravian.
 I had exposure to some excellent instructors including Dr. Ackerman, Dan Tereshko, Les Reker, Paul King and I also met a life-long friend in fellow art student Adam Lazarchak, who is in some of my paintings.
 My more recent painting subjects include my wife Lisa, her kids Macy and Chase, and my kids Zach, Jesse and Ally.
 Locations include Schnecksville, Cobbler Road, Belleview Road, Wehr’s Dam, Guth’s Covered Bridge, Lehigh Parkway and Ocean City, MD.

 I’ve been teaching graphic design, web development and computer science classes at Warren County Community College in New Jersey for almost 20 years.
 I love learning and teaching programming.
 And apparently, I’m still a painter.

-Loren’s collection will be on display at Lehigh Valley Arts Council (840 Hamilton Street, Suite 201, Allentown) until the end of April.
+Richard’s collection will be on display at Lehigh Valley Arts Council (840 Hamilton Street, Suite 201, Allentown) until the end of August.
 Our hours of operation are 9am to 5pm.
-Free one hour parking is available behind the Butz Corporate Center, off 9th Street, behind Billy’s Diner.
+Free visitor parking is available behind the Butz Corporate Center, off 9th Street, behind Billy’s Diner.